Does Couples Therapy Work?

 - There is little or no prior foundation of friendship and/or love

 A relationship can quickly spiral downward, and you may end up doing or saying things that are hard to repair.
-Putting off relationship repair can have an effect on your physical and emotional health.
+Putting off relationship repair can affect your physical and emotional health.
 Talking to a couples counselor or seeking marriage therapy can help you to see the situation in a new way, reduce tensions, and help you reconnect with your partner.

 More Resources for You and Your Partner